Sakeeb91/python-scripts-toolkit/python-scripts-toolkit/docs/csv-reporter.md

 # CSV/Excel Report Generator - Technical Documentation

-A Python script that reads CSV and Excel files and generates summary reports with totals, averages, groupings, and filtering capabilities.
+A Python script that reads CSV and Excel files and generates summary reports with totals, averages, advanced statistics, groupings, and filtering capabilities.

 ## Table of Contents